Gomasio is classified as Furikake or not

-It is usually sold alongside Furikake seasonings in the Furikake section of Japanese grocery stores.
-So I wondered whether Gomasio is classified as a Furikake or not, and did some research online.
+Featuring the color combination of black and white, Gomasio is usually sold in the Furikake section of Japanese grocery stores, so I was wondering whether Gomasio is classified as a Furikake or not.

 The Difference: Gomasio vs Furikake

-In fact, while Gomasio is made out of unhulled black sesame seeds parched with salt, Furikake can be made from various ingredients made into mini dry flakes which include meat, fish, eggs, seaweed, and sesame seeds.
+In fact, Gomasio is made of unhulled sesame seeds parched with salt, while Furikake can be made from various ingredients that are processed into granules or mini dry flakes, which include meat, fish, eggs, seaweed, and sesame seeds.

-As I wrote in this article, there are 2 basic ways to prepare Gomashio, but usually it is made only using black sesame seeds and salt.
+Specifically, as I wrote in this article, there are 2 basic ways to prepare Gomashio, but usually, the seasoning is composed only of black whole sesame seeds and salt.